tomjridge/tjr_btree/README.md

 routines are very "concrete").
 This repository contains the OCaml wrapper round the core OCaml code extracted from Isabelle.

+## Install

+The easiest way to install is via opam, pinning the github repos.
+See the `install_script.sh`.

 ## Examples